jrladd/CIS241/assignments/_posts/2022-11-10-final-report.md

 **Please note that this final deadline is set by the college.
 I *cannot* accept any work past this deadline.**

-**A polished Jupyter Notebook file reporting the results of your final data analysis project**
+**A polished Jupyter Notebook HTML file reporting the results of your final data analysis project**

 Roughly, 5-7 written pages (though this is hard to measure in a Jupyter notebook, so consider it a *guideline*).
 Think about this report as a “final takeaway” of all the skills you’ve learned in class over the semester.
 Below is a rough structure of your final written report. **This should be a ready-to-deliver report with clear section headers and interpretations of any statistical or graphical output (like several of our previous projects).**